 4. Video in Education

-Education and public service organizations created an average of 433 videos in 2020.
-That’s an increase of over 200% compared to 2019 figures.
+Education and public service organizations created an average of 433 videos last year.
+That’s an increase of over 200% year-over-year.
 It’s not surprising given that many had to go virtual with the onset of the pandemic.
 More than half of those videos were asynchronous videos used to support on-demand conversations with students and parents.
 Video is also a popular recruitment tool as we discuss in more detail below.

 Using Personalized Video in Higher Education